 Program overview

-The Bachelor of Engineering in Chemical Engineering at Lakehead University is designed to equip students with the skills necessary to tackle real-world problems through analytical thinking, mathematics, and science.
-This program emphasizes not only technical expertise but also the importance of communication and understanding the societal impacts of engineering solutions.
-Students will learn to develop, design, and operate industrial plants that convert natural resources into valuable products, including pharmaceuticals, plastics, and fertilizers.
+The Bachelor of Engineering in Chemical Engineering at Lakehead University is designed to equip students with the skills necessary for the development, design, construction, and operation of industrial plants.
+This program emphasizes not only technical proficiency but also the importance of communication skills and an understanding of the business, legal, and societal issues that influence technological advancements.
+Students will engage in the manufacture of various products, including synthetic fibers, plastics, and pharmaceuticals.
 The program is accredited by the Canadian Engineering Accreditation Board (CEAB), ensuring that graduates meet the high standards required in the engineering profession.

 The Bachelor of Engineering in Chemical Engineering program is structured to provide a comprehensive education over a four-year period.
-Key features of the program include:
+The program includes:

-• Co-operative Education and Internship options available, allowing students to gain practical experience.
+- Opportunities for co-operative education and internships, allowing students to gain practical experience.

-• Small class sizes that foster a personalized learning environment.
+- Small class sizes to foster a personalized learning environment.

 Featured Experiences

-• Capstone Project: In the final year, students will design a chemical plant, integrating their learning into a real-world project.
+- Capstone Project: In their final year, students will design a chemical plant, applying their knowledge in a real-world context.

-• Clubs and Societies: Students can join nearly 100 clubs at Lakehead University, enhancing their social and professional networks.
+- Clubs and Societies: Students can join nearly 100 clubs at Lakehead University, promoting engagement and community involvement.

 Career Options